-Data Point: Overall only 53% of deaf people ages 25-64 were employed in 2017, compared to 76% of hearing people - an employment gap of 23%.
-Source: NDC people without disabilities - an employment gap of 37%.
+Data Point: Overall only 56% of deaf people ages 16-64 were employed in 2022, compared to 73% of hearing people - an employment gap of 17%.
+Source: NDC people without disabilities - an employment gap of 38%.
 Deafdisabled people were also significantly more likely to work part time than full time.
 The disparities only grow when considering intersectional identities of race and gender (addressed below).

 Because such a large proportion of deaf people have additional disabilities, up to half, the employment figures for deafdisabled people are critical to understanding the overall workforce participation for deaf people.
-For example, in 2017 only 35% of deafdisabled people reported being employed, compared to 72% of deaf rates.
-A huge percentage, 43%, of deaf people have opted out of the labor force, more than double the rate of hearing people.
+For example, in 2022 only 35% of deafdisabled people reported being employed, compared to 72% of deaf rates.
+A huge percentage, 41%, of deaf people have opted out of the labor force, more than double the rate of hearing people.
 This does not mean they are officially unemployed according to the federal definition.
 This figure represents those that are not actively looking for work.
 Yet the low labor force participation rate is not due to a lack of interest in employment - data suggests deaf people are more likely than hearing people to be actively looking for work.

-Media Mention:

-Review of key issues

-and employment

-statistics for deaf

-people.
+A deeper dive into employment data reveals an important trend in addition to employment Media Mention: Review of key issues and employment statistics for deaf people.
 (NDC)